Tequila summer school tutorial: quick tips and tricks from Demi Stevens

 by Elyse Glickman

-Veteran restaurateur and mixologist Demi Stevens is not just the owner of one of Los Angeles’ most talked-about Mexican restaurants.
-She is also sharing the love—for tequila, to be exact—through her now fabled Tequila 101 classes staged at both her restaurant (Ortega 120) as well as a local community college.
-In late June, she staged a refresher course for journalists at her restaurant, offering some basic fine points and showcasing Pura Vida tequila.
-She covered the art of framing a tequila “flight” along with food pairings as well as some of her signature cocktail recipes and some useful tips.
+Veteran restaurateur and mixologist Demi Stevens offers a refresher course for journalists on the fine art of margarita making and working with premium tequilas, offering some basic fine points and showcasing Pura Vida tequila.
+She’s noted for teaching others how to perfect the art of framing a tequila “flight” along with food pairings as well as some of her signature cocktail recipes and some useful tips.

 Keep it real: when creating margarita pitchers (or “batched” cocktails for larger parties), it pays to do everything first class—and it does not cost a lot to bring it up to standard.
 Use agave syrup instead of sugar for your simple syrup, use fresh fruits, and use a quality 100 per cent Weber agave-based tequila instead of a “Mixto”.